lab-cosmo/pet-mad/README.md

 energy = atoms.get_potential_energy()
 forces = atoms.get_forces()
 ```

-## Pre-trained Models

-Currently, we provide the following pre-trained models:

-- **`latest`**: PET-MAD model trained on the MAD dataset, which contains 95,595 structures, including 3D and 2D inorganic crystals, surfaces, molecular crystals, nanoclusters, and molecules.

-## Evaluation of PET-MAD

 Evaluation of PET-MAD on a desired dataset is available via
 [`metatrain`](https://github.com/metatensor/metatrain), which is installed as a depencecy of PET-MAD.